mikepdiy/Macro-Keyboard-with-Encoders/docs/manual.md

 Supported Operating Systems :

-    Any operating system that supports a keyboard and be used with our keyboard
+Any operating system that supports a keyboard can be used with our keyboard.

+Works also with type-c to type-c cables !
+(Who thought this is a feature ? :)) )
 ```
 ### Above Image